'My degree has provided an incredible platform from which to launch my career...'

 Bachelor of Health Sciences in Public Health and Society and Policy

-After studying a medicinal course at the University of Otago, but not enjoying her experience in Dunedin, Romana was determined to find another way to meet her passion for promoting health, which meant the non-clinical Health Sciences degree at UC was a perfect fit.
+Realising her passion for public health whilst studying first year medicine in Dunedin, Romana was determined to find a way to meet her passion for promoting health, which meant the non-clinical Health Sciences degree at UC was a perfect fit.

 ‘I have spent most of my life growing up in Christchurch and thought I would give the University here a go!
 A few of my family members studied there and they absolutely loved it, and most of my friends attend this University, so it seemed like the natural choice over other universities,’ she says.